JohnStewart1324/Project1-4680/README.md

-# Practice Trading Simulator
+# Stockie - AI-Powered Practice Trading Simulator

-A comprehensive desktop application for practicing stock trading with real-time market data and AI-powered insights.
+A comprehensive web application for practicing stock trading with real-time market data and AI-powered insights.
 Learn to trade with $10,000 virtual money without any financial risk!
+Accessible from any device with a web browser.

 ## 🚀 Quick Start